 Start by Creating Buckets of Broad Topics, Then ‘Niche’ Them Down

-Once you’ve identified these broad topics of interests, start filling them with keywords.
+Once you’ve identified these broad topics of interest, start filling them with keywords.

 “[City name] hotels” or “hotels in [city names]” are the first keywords that come to mind.
 These ‘seed keywords’ and are a good start.